Should You Exercise While Fasting?

 People with a history of eating disorders

 Fasted exercise can become intertwined with disordered eating patterns.
-If you have current or past eating disorders, discuss it with healthcare professionals.
+If you have current or past eating disorders, discuss them with healthcare professionals.

 Athletes training for performance